“You only live once, but if you do it right, once is enough.”

 These questions are tough, especially the second one.
-At the time, I desperately struggled to envision myself on my deathbed—just thinking about it stressed me out.
-So I simply avoided the question and the healthy soul searching it demanded of me.
-I distracted myself for a few more years until I found myself back in a hospice room with my 90-year-old grandma (who was the most amazing human being I’ve ever met, by the way).
+At the time, I desperately struggled to envision myself on my deathbed — just thinking about it stressed me out.
+So I simply avoided the question and the soul searching it demanded of me.
+I distracted myself for a few more years until I found myself back in a hospice room with my 90-year-old grandmother (who was the most amazing human being I’ve ever met, by the way).

-On the final day of her life, I sat with my grandma for the entire day, in silence, in laughter, in tears, and in awe of a woman who was still smiling and sharing stories despite incredible weakness and pain.
+On the final day of her life, I sat with my grandmother for the entire day, in silence, in laughter, in tears, and in awe of a woman who was still smiling and sharing stories despite incredible weakness and pain.
 Her mind was amazingly strong even just a few short hours before her death.
-So, I gave her my undivided attention—I soaked up her wisdom one last time.
+So I gave her my undivided attention — I soaked up her wisdom one last time.

 And I was all ears until she asked me a version of that question I had avoided a few years earlier.
 “Do you know why I’m smiling right now?” she asked me.